 Walnuts are perhaps best-known for being the quintessential healthy brain-food.
 But who knew that walnuts were also winning top prizes for their heart-healthy, free-radical fighting, antioxidant properties as well?

-The study included many varieties of tree and ground nuts, with walnuts ranking top dog over other healthy nuts, like almonds, pecans, peanuts and pistachios.
-In fact, just a handful of walnuts holds two times more heart-healthy antioxidants than all other commonly-purchased nuts.
+Recent scientific evidence shows how the walnut may be one of the number one foods for heart-healthy antioxidant support.
+A study out of the University of Scranton assessed the nutritional and antioxidant qualities of 9 varieties of nuts, with walnuts ranking number one over other healthy nuts, like almonds, pecans, peanuts, and pistachios.
+Just a handful of walnuts holds two times more heart-healthy antioxidants than all other commonly-purchased nuts.

-- A unique combination of nutritional benefits and antioxidants
+- A unique combination of health benefits

-- Tons of vitamins and minerals
+- Abundant vitamins and minerals

-How often do you eat Walnuts?
+How often do you eat walnuts?
 Will this study encourage you to eat more?
 Let's hear your thoughts in the comments below!